buildkite/buildkite-cloudwatch-metrics-publisher/README.md

 * Buildkite > ScheduledBuilds
 * Buildkite > ScheduledJobs

-Each metric is also reported with an additional Project dimension, so you can monitor your build queues on both a global and per-project basis.
+Each metric is also reported with a Project dimension, so you can monitor your build queues on both a global and per-project basis.

 ## Prerequisites